loader image

 What’s the difference between a SAR and an internal escalation report?

-Your SAR must include:
+Your report should include:

-• the details of the individual or business involved
+• the details of the individual or business involved;

-• a clear description of the suspicious activity
+• a clear description of the suspicious activity;

 • your contact information as the reporting professional.